 Touching the Ball refers to any contact with the ball.
-There is no distinction between a player touching the ball with his hands, or with any other part of his body, except as specifically provided for (9-2-2).
+There is no distinction between a player touching the ball with his hands, or with any other part of his body, including his hair, except as specifically provided for (9-2-2).